cyberbotics/webots/docs/guide/webots-cloud.md

 ```

 The following variables can be set:
 * `publish`: By default, `publish` is set to `true`.
-All worlds found in the same directory as the specified world will be be used by webots.cloud and listed as interactive run sessions.
-When `publish` is set to `false` the simulation will not be uploaded and can be removed from webots.cloud on resynchronization.
+If this is the case, all worlds found in the same `worlds` directory as the specified world will be published and listed in the interactive run sessions on webots.cloud.
+If `publish` is set to `false`, the simulation will not be listed on webots.cloud.
 Please note that simulations are linked to a GitHub account, not a webots.cloud account.
-Therefore modifying the `publish` variable in the project's GitHub repository, followed by a resynchronization, is the only way to remove a simulation from webots.cloud.
+Therefore modifying the `publish` variable in the project's GitHub repository, followed by a resynchronization (refresh icon in the simulations list), is the only way to remove a simulation from webots.cloud.
 * `type`: Currently, 2 different types of repositories are supported: `demo` and `benchmark`.

 To include an IDE in a webots.cloud project, a line of the following type should be added: